salwan333/salwan_shauraya_bugs_hw/README.md

 ## Contributing

+1. did come changes in js
-1. added all the
+2. found all the bugs
-2. Create your feature branch: `git checkout -b my-new-feature`
-3. Commit your changes: `git commit -am 'Add some feature'`
-4. Push to the branch: `git push origin my-new-feature`
-5. Submit a pull request :D
+3. fixed the bugs
+4. hw finished
 ## Credits

 TODO: Write credits